Manifesto

 The United States doesn’t just fall short of being the best, it actually performs below average, and this is not just in life expectancy, but other metrics as well:

-As you look at these figures, consider a time when you or a loved one deferred care because of the potential costs: only to face a much steeper physical and financial cost down the road.
+As you look at these figures, consider a time when you or a loved one deferred care because of the potential costs, only to face a much steeper physical and financial cost down the road.
 This issue is felt among the majority of us, regardless of race or ethnicity.
-This clip below illustrates that reality perfectly: a MAGA voter explains why his encounter with affordable care in Japan radicalized his perspective.
+This clip below illustrates that reality perfectly: a Trump voter explains why his encounter with affordable care in Japan radicalized his perspective.

 The following video will only play for one minute.